-New system replacing vaccine passes revealed
+Revealed: The new system replacing vaccine passes

 Vaccine pass mandates were ditched four weeks ago but businesses could still choose to use the system if they wanted to.

-Heart of the City chief executive Viv Beck said people in the hospitality sector seemed happy to not be requiring vaccine passes anymore.
+Heart of the City chief executive Viv Beck said people in the hospitality sector seemed happy to not require vaccine passes anymore.

 Beck, an Auckland mayoral candidate, said she wasn't aware of any businesses still demanding vaccine passes from customers.